micro-manager/micro-manager/doc/how-to-build.md

 installation styles: a traditional Unix-style installation and installation as an ImageJ plugin.

-The traditional Unix-style will put Micro-Manager libraries (includeing device adapters) into `$prefix/lib/micro-manager` and other files (including JARs) into `$prefix/share/micro-manager` (`$prefix` is `/usr/local` by default).
+The traditional Unix-style will put Micro-Manager libraries (including device adapters) into `$prefix/lib/micro-manager` and other files (including JARs) into `$prefix/share/micro-manager` (`$prefix` is `/usr/local` by default).
 If you build the Java application, a script will be installed at